SecretFoundation/docs/docs/protocol/encryption-specs.md

 TODO reasoning

-- `tx_encryption_key`: An AES-128-SIV encryption key.
-Will be used to encrypt tx inputs and decrypt tx outputs.
+- `tx_encryption_key`: An AES-128-SIV encryption key used to encrypt tx inputs and decrypt tx outputs
-  - `tx_encryption_ikm` is derived using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) ([x25519](https://tools.ietf.org/html/rfc7748#section-6)) with `consensus_io_exchange_pubkey` and `tx_sender_wallet_privkey` (on the sender's side).
+  - `tx_encryption_ikm` is derived using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) ([x25519](https://tools.ietf.org/html/rfc7748#section-6)) with `consensus_io_exchange_pubkey` and `tx_sender_wallet_privkey` (on the sender's side)
-  - `tx_encryption_ikm` is derived using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) ([x25519](https://tools.ietf.org/html/rfc7748#section-6)) with `consensus_io_exchange_privkey` and `tx_sender_wallet_pubkey` (inside the Enclave of every full node).
+  - `tx_encryption_ikm` is derived using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) ([x25519](https://tools.ietf.org/html/rfc7748#section-6)) with `consensus_io_exchange_privkey` and `tx_sender_wallet_pubkey` (inside the Enclave of every full node)
-- `tx_encryption_key` is derived using HKDF-SHA256 with `tx_encryption_ikm` and a random number `nonce`.
-This is to prevent using the same key for the same tx sender multiple times.
+- `tx_encryption_key` is derived using HKDF-SHA256 with `tx_encryption_ikm` and a random number `nonce` to prevent using the same key for the same tx sender multiple times
-- The input (`msg`) to the contract is always prepended with the sha256 hash of the contract's code.
+- The input (`msg`) to the contract is always prepended with the sha256 hash of the contract's code
-  - This is meant to prevent replaying an encrypted input of a legitimate contract to a malicious contract and asking the malicious contract to decrypt the input.
-In this attack example the output will still be encrypted with a `tx_encryption_key` that only the original sender knows, but the malicious contract can be written to save the decrypted input to its state and then via a getter with no access control retrieve the encrypted input.
+  - This is meant to prevent replaying an encrypted input of a legitimate contract to a malicious contract, and asking the malicious contract to decrypt the input      - In this attack example the output will still be encrypted with a `tx_encryption_key` that only the original sender knows, but the malicious contract can be written to save the decrypted input to its state, and then via a getter with no access control retrieve the encrypted input

 ## Input